I loved it when Tiny Traveler’s favorite toy of the moment was something small that we could take with us wherever we went.

 Most “travel” dollhouses aren’t actually all that portable.
 But Playmobil has a line of Take-Along play sets that really are small enough for kids to take with them to a relative’s or a vacation house.

-Choose from this school house, a fire station, grocery store, or pirate island, among others.
 Each one comes with two or three play figures and accessories.

 Age: 4 to 7YO.

-3. Animal Cars That Go Where You Do
+9. Animal Cars That Go Where You Do

-We had a blue hippo on wheels that was our one of our best toddler travel toys; it went with us everywhere.
+We had a blue hippo on wheels that was one of our best toddler travel toys; it went with us everywhere.

 Toddler-aged Tiny Traveler would play with it in the shallow end of a hotel pool, on the floor of the hotel room or even on airplanes.